Institute for Creativity, Arts, and Technology’s Creativity + Innovation Director, 2019-present.

 - Substituting for the College Dean in select functions and meetings.

-Creativity + Innovation (C+I) Strategic Growth Area and the Intelligent Infrastructure and Human-Centered Communities (Ubiquitous Mobility) Destination Area campus-wide Provost-led transdisciplinary initiatives faculty lead, 2016-present.
+Creativity + Innovation (C+I) Strategic Growth Area and the Intelligent Infrastructure and Human-Centered Communities (Ubiquitous Mobility) Destination Area campus-wide Provost-led transdisciplinary initiatives faculty lead, 2016-2018.

 - Serving as one of the five faculty members on the Provost-appointed C+I Stakeholder Committee.

-- Participating in shaping mission, vision, research agenda, curricula, and infrastructure investment, including $75M for UM, $150K initial seed money for C+I, and visioning for the new $500+M multi-building Creativity and Innovation District.
+- Participating in shaping mission, vision, research agenda, curricula, and infrastructure investment, including $75M for UM and $150K initial seed money for C+I, and visioning for the new $500+M multi-building Creativity and Innovation District.

 - Developing a new interdisciplinary curricula and working with the administration on restructuring existing curricular infrastructures that limit interdisciplinary potential.
 Ensured that MUS 3064, MUS 3314, and MUS 4014H are included (see Teaching Experience below).